 Photography: Taking a photography course will help to improve the photographs you take of your bonsai collection.
 You can find courses from beginners to advanced level locally or online.

 Drawing: Taking a drawing course will help if you would like to be able to to draw a sketch mock-up of a tree that you will be working on.

 Adobe Lightroom and Photoshop classes: These software packages are great if you’d like to be able to enhance your photographs.

 YouTube is a great place to find inspiration, and the dark winter nights are the perfect time to spend watching bonsai videos.

 You’ll find all sorts of videos on YouTube, and the quality varies greatly.
-But you can definitely find some good material to inspire your bonsai in 2020.
+But you can definitely find some good material to inspire your bonsai as we move into 2021.

 Here are some of our favourite YouTube channels to get you going:

 We’d like to wish you a very happy festive period.
-Time to put your tools down and enjoy the time out, because it will all start again soon enough!
+After all your hard work, it’s time to put your tools down and enjoy the break.
+Sure enough, it will all start again soon enough!